tower1ight/World/1.People/Groups and Factions/Goblins/Goblin.md

 Highly capable and fast, goblins believe in IMPLEMENTATION Responsible for
 - Iterating on the original [[Tannian]] [[mold]] design
+- A great deal of manufactured goods, weapons, food, clothes
+-
 #### **Anarchy:** *No Gods No Kings*